 Lower risk for brands

-When every athlete in a campaign shortlist has verified identity and institutional backing, the brand's risk drops.
+When every athlete in a campaign shortlist has verified identity and institutional backing, the brand's risk drops significantly.
 They know the person exists, competes in the stated sport, and can legally receive payments.

 Automated matching at scale

 Verified, structured profiles enable AI-powered matching.
 Instead of manually researching athletes, brands submit a campaign brief and receive scored recommendations.
-The algorithm can only work because the underlying data is verified.
+The algorithm can only work reliably because the underlying data is verified — scores based on unverified claims are worthless.

 Compliance built in